 In order to get down to only 10% additional weight, or 165 pounds total, you have to drop 15 pounds from your pack, aka half the current pack weight.

 Pros and Cons of Going Light or Ultralight

-The pros of lightening your pack include: Easier hiking and more fun with less weight to carry, less short and long-term impact on your body.
+The pros of lightening your pack include easier hiking and more fun with less weight to carry, and less short and long-term impact on your body.

 Should I Not Worry About How Much Weight to Carry Backpacking?

-I would question anyone creeping towards 40 pounds and want to take a look at their pack.
+I would question anyone creeping towards 40 pounds and would want to take a look at their pack.

 At the end of the day though, if they just had older, heavier equipment because they wanted to test the waters first, and they can carry the weight, then I say go for it.

 The easiest way to sort out how much weight to carry backpacking is to ask yourself a few questions.